jcgregorio/blog/content/news/2025/03/the-fundamental-axiom-of-project-planning/index.md

 --[The Appalachian Trail
 Conservancy](https://appalachiantrail.org/explore/hike-the-a-t/thru-hiking/)

-So in the case of hiking the Appalachian Trail, the task duration, on average, is infinity.
+If only 1/4 of the hikers actually finish hiking the trail in any year, the remaining 3/4 don't finish it, the average time to finish the project is infinity.
 Infinity!
-If only 1/4 of the hikers actually finish hiking the trail in any year, the remaining 3/4 don't finish it, the average time to finish the project is ∞.
 I don't think I'm going out on a limb when I say that [5 months, ∞\) is a huge amount of uncertainty.

 Just the [list of failed and overbudget custom software